dfireBird/dfirebird.github.io/src/content/about/about.md

 Some of my notable projects are:

-1. **birdtorrent_rs** - Bittorent protocol implementation in Rust.
+1. **Personal Website** - Website built using Gatsby used as portfolio and blog.
-2. **Personal Website** - Website built using Gatsby used as portfolio and blog.
+2. **Emourge** - Discord bot which records emojis sent by the user in a server and give statistics about them.
-3. **Programmer News Bot** - Telegram bot which retrieve and send posts from Hacker News.
+2. **Programmer News Bot** - Telegram bot which retrieve and send posts from Hacker News.
-4. **scarpddit** - A CLI which retrieves post from reddit when invoked
+3. **scarpddit** - A CLI which retrieves post from reddit when invoked